bodrick/awesome/TOPICS.md

 ## razor-components

 *   [AdrienTorris/awesome-blazor](https://github.com/AdrienTorris/awesome-blazor) - Resources for Blazor, a .NET web framework using C#/Razor and HTML that runs in the browser with WebAssembly.

-## webassembly

-*   [AdrienTorris/awesome-blazor](https://github.com/AdrienTorris/awesome-blazor) - Resources for Blazor, a .NET web framework using C#/Razor and HTML that runs in the browser with WebAssembly.
-*   [naptha/tesseract.js](https://github.com/naptha/tesseract.js) - Pure Javascript OCR for more than 100 Languages 📖🎉🖥

 ## linux-distribution